Filament propagation: Potential applications

 The filaments, having made a plasma, turn the narrowband laser pulse into a broadband pulse having a wholly new set of applications.
 An interesting aspect of the filamentation induced plasma is the limited density of the electrons, a process which prevents the optical breakdown.
 This effect provides an excellent source for spectroscopy of high pressure with low level of continuum and also smaller line broadening.
 Another potential application is the LIDAR-monitoring of air.

 Flat panel dicing using short laser pulses is an important application due to the fact that as the glass substrates become thinner it becomes more difficult to improve the process yield using conventional diamond blade dicing techniques.
 Using short pulses dicing speeds of over 400 mm/s has been successfully demonstrated on non-alkali glass and borosilicate glass, using a 50 kHz, 5W high-power femtosecond laser.
-The working principal developed by Kamata et al. is the following.
+The working principle developed by Kamata et al. is the following.
 The short pulse laser beam having a wavelength to which the work is transparent is directed to the front surface of the work toward the back surface and focused.
 A filament in the light beam traveling direction from the beam waist is formed by the auto-focusing action due to the laser beam propagation in the work is formed.
 The substance in the filament is decomposed by the laser beam and can be discharged from the back surface, and a cavity is formed in the channel.
 While forming the cavity, the laser beam is scanned, a machined surface is formed, and thereafter the work can be cut with a weak bending stress.

 In July 2014, researchers at the University of Maryland reported using filamenting femtosecond laser pulses in a square arrangement to produce a density gradient in air which acted as an optical waveguide lasting on the order of several milliseconds.
 Initial testing demonstrated a signal gain of 50% over an unguided signal at a distance of about one meter.
+A field application was demonstrated in 2021, where kHz-repetition-rate 1030-nm terawatt Yb:YAG laser, installed in the vicinity of the 124-m-tall Säntis telecommunications tower was used to guide lightning strikes towards the tower's Franklin rod, opening up the possibility of future laser lightning rods.